-Read Macbeth’s ‘Tomorrow, and tomorrow, and tomorrow’ soliloquy with a modern English translation & analysis of the meaning, and why this has become such a well known soliloquy.
+Read Shakespeare’s ‘Tomorrow, and tomorrow, and tomorrow’ soliloquy from Macbeth below with modern English translation and analysis, plus a video performance.

-Spoken by Macbeth, Macbeth Act 5 Scene 5
+‘Tomorrow, And Tomorrow, And Tomorrow’, Spoken by Macbeth, Act 5 Scene 5

 There would have been a time for such a word.

 Creeps in this petty pace from day to day

 To the last syllable of recorded time,

 The way to dusty death.
 Out, out, brief candle!

 Life’s but a walking shadow, a poor player

 That struts and frets his hour upon the stage

 And then is heard no more: it is a tale